evryn/vue-registrar/docs/errors.md

 ### Causes:
 * Global constants are not defined:
 This means that one or both of global webpack constants are not defined.
 They are:
   * `VUE_REGISTRAR_COMPONENTS_DIR`: Required for component registrar feature
   * `VUE_REGISTRAR_VUEX_MODULES_DIR`: Required for vuex module assembler feature

 * Global constants are not wapped by `JSON.stringify`:
-Without using `JSON.stringify` to specify their value, webpack will NOT replace constants their string values we are needed.
+Without using `JSON.stringify` to specify their value, webpack will NOT replace constants with their string values as we expected.
 It may even cause the builder to throw a `SyntaxError: Unexpected token` error too.

 ### Solution:
-+ Double check that you're defining whatever constraint required.
++ Double check that you're defining whatever constraint is required.
 + Make sure that you're wrapping the whole string inside `JSON.stringfy`.